Hastings Anderson: Military career

-Anderson also took part in the First World War, joining the British Expeditionary Force (BEF) and serving with the 8th Division as its first general staff officer, grade 1 from 22 September 1914.
+Anderson also took part in the First World War, joining the British Expeditionary Force (BEF) and serving with the 8th Division as its first general staff officer, grade 1 (GSO1) from 22 September 1914.
 In June 1915 he was made a brevet colonel.
-From October 1915, after being made a temporary brigadier general, he was BGGS with the XI Corps, then with the XV Corps and finally with the First Army of the BEF.
-In June 1915 he was promoted to brevet lieutenant colonel.
-In February 1917 he was promoted to the temporary rank of major general and succeeded Major General George Barrow as major general, general staff of the First Army.
+From October 1915, after being made a temporary brigadier general, he was brigadier general, general staff (BGGS) with the XI Corps, then with the XV Corps and finally with the First Army of the BEF.
+In June 1915 he was promoted to brevet lieutenant colonel, and brevet colonel in June 1916.
+In February 1917 he was promoted to the temporary rank of major general and succeeded Major General George Barrow as major general, general staff (MGGS) of the First Army.
 As MGGS he was, effectively, chief of staff of the First Army, commanded by General Sir Henry Horne throughout Anderson's service with it, and it was his task to prepare for the assault on Vimy Ridge in April 1917.
 In June 1918 his rank of major general became substantive.

 After the war, Anderson became commandant at the Staff College at Camberley from March 1919 until May 1922 when he moved to army headquarters in India.
 He was appointed General Officer Commanding Baluchistan District in 1924 and became Quartermaster-General to the Forces in 1927, when he was promoted to lieutenant general in March that year.
-He was also colonel of the Cheshire Regiment from 1928 to 1930.
+He was also colonel of the Cheshire Regiment from December 1928, when he took over from Major General Sir Edward Graham, until 1930.